mrsnifo/twitch.py/docs/src/concepts.md

 **ClientUser**: Single user only.
 EventSub can only use one access token per connection, so this is for personal tools.
 Has access to user-specific EventSub subscriptions that ClientApp can't use.

-ClientApp: Most common.
+**ClientApp**: Most common.
 For bots handling multiple users/channels.
 Uses availability-based shard selection to connect to the first available shard in your conduit.

 **MultiShardClientApp**: Production scale.
 Creates multiple WebSocket connections instead of switching shards.
 Some larger bots use around 20 shards or less.